Paouky/paouky-docs/docs/technical/slatepack-integration.md

     |   6     |                       | Paste message[2]                      |

-!!! done "No more endless support tickets"
-    Notice how the transactions can be completed without requiring additional help from exchange support staff; When needed, wallets resort to exchanging simple string messages to complete the interaction.
-This should drastically reduce time spent on support tickets related to troubles around depositing or withdrawing Grin.

 ## Exchange Integration

 Exchanges may consider several different paths for intergration:

-* An exchange can run a Tor hidden service to automatically complete transactions, and also provide a user-interface for copy-pasting Slatepack Messages as a fallback mechanism.
+* Exchanges may run Tor hidden services to automatically complete transactions, and also provide a user-interface for copy-pasting Slatepack Messages as a fallback mechanism.
 * Some exchanges may not wish to have Tor running anywhere in their infrastructure.
-In this case, they may provide only the user-interface for required for exchanging Slatepack Messages.
+In this case, they may provide only the user-interface required for exchanging Slatepack Messages via copy and paste text boxes.
-* Although not yet implemented, an exchanges will be able provide each user with a unique Slatepack Address for deposits, to simplify the tracking of transactions for each user.
-Nevertheless, it is possible to make the exchange's wallet listen on many unique Tor addresses for a comparable effect.
+* Exchanges may provide unique Tor end points to serve as unique deposit addresses for each user.

 ### Payment proofs

 Grin's lack of on-chain addresses slightly complicates proving a transaction occured.
-In order to solve disputes and prove funds were sent to the correct wallet, seperate payment proofs are used.
+In order to solve disputes and prove funds were sent to the correct wallet, seperate [payment proofs](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0006-payment-proofs.md) are used.

 By default, whenever a transaction is sent to a destination Slatepack Address, a payment proof is created automatically.